Jake Marisnick Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in the league.
+- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins have a 4.27 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins have a 4.26 team ERA that ranks 16th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 14th in baseball in home runs surrendered (143 total, 1.2 per game).
+- Marlins pitchers combine to allow 146 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The right-hander last appeared on Saturday against the New York Yankees, when he threw nine innings, allowing one earned run while giving up five hits.
+- His most recent time out came on Sunday against the New York Yankees, when the righty tossed four innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.